NeuroRehack/AnkleFlex/ReadMe.md

 # README: Raspberry Pi Load Cell Project

 ## Project Overview
-This project inital idea came from physiotherapists who wanted a way to visualise and measure the force exrted during ankle flexion and extension.
+This project's inital idea came from physiotherapists who wanted a way to visualise and measure the force exrted during ankle flexion and extension.

 This project interfaces a Raspberry Pi with a HX711 load cell amplifier and a 5kg straight bar load cell (TAL220B) to measure weight.
 It also includes a button and an LED for interaction and indication purposes.